TyckoLab/CloudASM/README.md

 5. Copy, sequentially, all instructions from main.sh into the terminal, block by block (a "block" is a set of instructions included in between two headlines).

-6. Before moving on to the next instructions block, re-run the jobs that fail if you use preemptive machines (failure rate is about 5-10% when using preemptive machines).
+6. Before moving on to the next instructions block, re-run the jobs that fail if you use preemptible machines (failure rate is about 5-10% when using preemptible machines).
 See below how to do that.

 ## Prepare the fastq files to be analyzed